 11. Remuneration and allowances

-(1) A member of the Board or of a committee is to be paid out of the funds of the College such remuneration and allowances as are determined by the Minister on the recommendation of the Minister for Public Sector Management.
+(1) A member of the Board or of a committee is to be paid out of the funds of the College such remuneration and allowances as are determined by the Minister on the recommendation of the Public Sector Commissioner.

 (2) The College may pay out of the funds of the College such amount as is reasonable to meet the costs of providing a teacher to teach in place of a member of the Board or of a committee who is a teacher while that member is attending a meeting of the Board or of the committee during school hours.